UCF's Academic Realignment Continues with New Names for Colleges, School

 The College of Health Professions and Sciences will become part of the newly created Academic Health Sciences Center with the College of Medicine and College of Nursing.
 It will include health-related programs, such as physical therapy, sport and exercise science (now called kinesiology), athletic training, social work, health sciences and communication sciences and disorders.

 Eventually, programs in the College of Health Professions and Sciences will relocate to Lake Nona, but no earlier than 2020.

 The College of Community Innovation and Education will focus on the pillars of thriving, modern cities, such as civic engagement and governing, safety and justice, and health and well-being – all of which are grounded in transformative education.
-It will include public administration, public affairs, architecture, legal studies, criminal justice, health management and informatics, and education programs.
+It will include public administration, public affairs, legal studies, criminal justice, health management and informatics, and education programs.
 Previously, Architecture was going to realign here, but now will stay in the College of Arts and Humanities.

 The new Nicholson School of Communication and Media will redefine content creation, digital media and communication for the 21st century.
 It will bring together programs from the current Nicholson School of Communication and digital media and film from the School of Visual Arts and Design into a new interdisciplinary, inter-college model, joining with the Florida Interactive Entertainment Academy already located downtown.

 Several of the programs in this new college and school will move downtown when UCF Downtown opens in fall 2019.
 Additional programs will relocate downtown later, but dates haven’t yet been decided.